zoso10/6px-api-docs/README.md

 ## HELP US HELP YOU

 Please let us how we can make this API better.
-If you have a specific feature request or found a bug, please drop us a line at ops@6px.io.
+If you have a specific feature request or found a bug, please open up a GitHub issue or drop us a line at ops@6px.io.